denimandsteel/vdw/events/_posts/2017-05-13-signals_design_group.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "Signals Design Group"
 description: "For more than 30 years, Signals has fused critical and creative thinking to tackle complex problems, and improve health and wellness.
-For VDW, we will use our studio to showcase a selection of recent projects that seek to improve the care experience and create greater awareness of youth mental health, sexual health, substance use, and social connections."
+For VDW, we will  showcase a selection of recent projects that improve the care experience and create greater awareness of youth mental health, sexual health, substance use, and social connections."
 startTime: 12-3
 endTime:
 type: Design Studios